 Family Dispute Resolution (FDR) is a special mediation process.
 In FDR, an independent and trained Family Law Dispute Resolution practitioner helps people, who are affected or likely to be affected by separation or divorce, to resolve their disputes.
-During a Family Dispute Resolution, the parties discuss the issues in dispute and consider different options available. while doing so, they are encouraged to focus on the needs of their children.
+During a Family Dispute Resolution, you will discuss the issues in dispute and consider different options available to you and your former partner to resolve those issues. while doing so, you will be encouraged to focus on the needs of their children.

-Family dispute resolution practitioners are trained and registered, but they don’t have to be a legal practitioner.
+Family dispute resolution practitioners are trained and registered, but they don’t have to be legal practitioners.

 2. How Family Dispute Resolution can be advantageous for you?

-If you are separating with your partner, The Family Dispute Resolution is useful for the following reasons:
+If you are separating from your partner, The Family Dispute Resolution is useful for the following reasons:

 It is designed for quick resolution of issues between you and your former partner without going to court;